giantswarm/docs/src/content/advanced/storage/azure-pvc-encryption/index.md

 ## Create Storage Class with Encryption

-Last step is to create your own Storage Class with the defined encryption set.
+The last step is to create your own Storage Class with the defined encryption set.

 After adjusting with your Encryption Set Resource ID, you will be able to apply following manifest: